fanluo12/LC/Arrays&Hashing/README.md

 ## 1365.
 How Many Numbers Are Smaller Than the Current Number
 Make frequency array of all elements in nums.
 Then update each index of adding previous value.
 Create a new result array, for each element in nums, take it as index in frequency array, and find previous position.
 Note when nums[i] = 0 we cannot create -1, simpy add 0 to result

+## 290. Word Pattern
+1. Conert longer string to string array and judge length of array and pattern first
+2. Use hashmap to store (pattern[i], array[i])
+3. Loop through characaters in pattern.
+If map not contains key, we need to judge whether if map contains values or not before we put key to map.
+Else we need to check map.get(char) == array[i] or not